miso-lims/miso-lims/docs/user_manual/type_data.md

 preparations (e.g., LCM).
 A tissue piece is a sample class that consumes slides to produce some new thing.
 The tissue piece type is the type of these new things.
-By default, _LCM Tube_ is created for laser-captured microdissection, but curls, macrodissections, and extracted nuceli are other procedures in this category.
+By default, _LCM Tube_ is created for laser-captured microdissection, but curls, macrodissections, and extracted nuclei are other procedures in this category.

 MISO administrators can add, edit, and delete tissue piece types using the